agnieszkaq/devops_intern/README.md

 ```
 # The application is running!
 Now, in browser You can go to: *http://localhost:8081/isPalindrome?text=yourSpecyficWord*, to check is your word is palindrome.
+Also, You can see my repository on Docker Hub: https://hub.docker.com/repository/docker/agnieszkaq/palindrome

 ### Stage 7
 *Write README.md to allow all newbe clone source code of you application